zett-8/stable-diffusion-with-diffusers-on-colab/README.md

     1. Click Acconut button on top right
     1. Click [settings]
     1. Click [Access tokens] on left menu
-    1. Click [net token] to generate your own token.
+    1. Click [get token] to generate your own token.
 The name of token can be anything you want.
 Role should be [Write]
     1. Copy your token
 1. Agree with terms and condition to use the data model
     1. https://huggingface.co/CompVis/stable-diffusion-v1-4